Certificate Authority Service offers two workload-optimized operation tiers for certificate authority (CA) pools.

 For information on how to get a rough estimate of certificate-creation QPS, see Understanding certificate creation throughput.

 Some differences between the DevOps and the Enterprise tier are mentioned in the following table:

 |DevOps tier||Enterprise tier|

 |Support for listing, describing, and revoking certificates||No||Yes|

-* Maximum QPS refers to the maximum number of certificates that can be issued per second by a given CA. A CA pool can reach a higher total effective QPS with multiple CAs.
+* QPS quota refers to the maximum number of certificates that can be issued per second by a given CA. A CA pool can reach a higher total effective QPS with multiple CAs.
 For more information, see Achieving a higher QPS using a CA pool.